-11.3.4 Wells and Boreholes
+11.2.4 Wells and Boreholes

-The well card data by the GSI indicate that there are a number of wells within the Study Area.
-In particular there are two wells or springs adjacent to the Glashaboy River.
+The GSI well database indicates there are a number of wells within the Study Area.
+In particular, there are two wells or springs adjacent to the Glashaboy River.

 There is a recorded 'dug well' approximately 200m north of Glanmire Bridge between the R639 regional road and the river.
-The GSI database indicates that the location accuracy of this is to 100m.
+The GSI database indicates that the location accuracy of this is within 100m.
 The second well or spring is described on the database as a borehole located south of the convergence of the Butlerstown Stream and Glashaboy River within 100m accuracy.
 Refer to Figure 11.4.